The Alhambra Palace

 Hall of ambassador within Palace of Lions

-Both palaces were connected when Granada was shifted to Christians after Muslims rule.
-In the West of Palace is Muqarnas Chamber.
+Both palaces were connected when Granada was shifted to Christians after Muslim rule.
+In the West of the Palace is Muqarnas Chamber.
 These muqarnas have vaulting ceilings.
-Hall of the king is in the east across the courtyard.
+The hall of the king is in the east across the courtyard.
 This hall is of multiple alcoves and vaulted muqarnas.
 The roof also has a traditional painting reflecting the courtly life.
 The north and south sides have independent halls.
-The hall of Ambassadors and hall of Sisters has residential functions.
+The hall of Ambassadors and the hall of Sisters has residential functions.
 These have domes and muqarnas which were decorated with carved and stucco paintings.

 The Partial Palace:

 The Partial Palace also called Portico Palace was made by five arched arcades.
 It was built in the 14th century on the pool.
 It is the most ancient structure of the Alhambra complex.